RicardoLoureiro/interview-audsat/README.md

 ```
 mvn package
 ```
-* Edit Dockerfile to set the oficial image of the version that is compiled.
+* Edit Dockerfile to set the official image of the version that is compiled.
 * Set the correct name of JAR file generated.
 * Run docker command:
 ```